Cost Update

 How Saskatoon Compares to Other Canadian Cities

-Saskatoon sits in a bit of a "high-cost island" compared to some other parts of Canada.
-Our average of $2,745 is significantly higher than what you'd pay in Oshawa, where the average is only $1,850.
-This is largely due to shipping costs for bulky materials and the higher insulation standards required for our Zone 7 climate.
+When you look at the numbers across the country, Saskatoon sits in a somewhat expensive middle ground.
+Our average of $2,745 is significantly higher than what you’d pay in Ontario cities like Oshawa ($1,850) or Barrie ($1,985).
+This is largely due to the "Saskatchewan premium" on shipping heavy materials and the higher standard for insulation required by our building codes.

 How to Save Money on Garage Door Replacement